molview/molview_blog/_posts/2015-07-13-a-user-survey.md

 MolView has gained a lot of users since it was first released on
 <u>molview.org</u> one year ago.
 I've collected some analytics in the line chart
 below.
 There have been over 30.000 sessions in the past year!
-Traffic has sextupled (&hellip;) since July 2014 (it's not entirely a fair comparison, but let's forget that for a second) If MolView can maintain this growth there will be 30k sessions per month by July next year!
-And to think there has barely been any advertisement yet.
+Traffic has sextupled since July 2014.
+If MolView can maintain this growth there will be 30k sessions per month by July next year!

-<canvas class="chartjs-chart" data-chart-source="charts/2015-07-13-analytics.json" height="250"></canvas>
+<canvas class="chartjs-chart" data-chart-source="/charts/2015-07-13-analytics.json" height="250"></canvas>

-I've been working on an out of the box design for MolView in the past month.
-I'll publish the mockups soon.
-Stay tuned!